top of page

 Use simple recording setup (don’t overthink it)

-A quiet space and a decent microphone will improve clarity — but you don’t need a professional studio to get great results.
+A quiet space and a decent microphone will improve clarity.
+But you don’t need a professional studio to get great results.

 Organize your files carefully